Roofing process

 • Before you pay the final payment make sure you have all the labor and material lien releases.

 • Walk the job with your contractor and address any concerns and questions you may have.
-Contractors get most of their projects by referrals.
-If you are happy, write a recommendation online.
+Know that many people find a roofer through referrals, so if you are happy with the work on your house consider leaving a recommendation online!

 Find your local roofing contractor in the RoofersCoffeeShop® Contractor Directory.